-- 2.10.1 The obligation to restore a failed transmission line, transformer or network support arrangement as soon as practicable so as to meet the standards specified in this clause 2 includes, without limitation, a requirement that the transmission entity must have regard to: - (a) good electricity industry practice; - (b) the need to minimise the duration of any interruption arising from that failure; and - (c) the need to minimise the likelihood of an interruption as a result of the failure of any other transmission line, transformer or network support arrangement utilised at that exit point or group of exit points.
+- 2.10.1.
+The obligation to restore a failed transmission line, transformer or network support arrangement as soon as practicable so as to meet the standards specified in this clause 2 includes, without limitation, a requirement that the transmission entity must have regard to: - (a) good electricity industry practice; - (b) the need to minimise the duration of any interruption arising from that failure; and - (c) the need to minimise the likelihood of an interruption as a result of the failure of any other transmission line, transformer or network support arrangement utilised at that exit point or group of exit points.

-2.11 Obligation to provide sufficient capacity following changes in forecast agreed maximum demand
+2.11 Obligation to provide sufficient capacity following changes in agreed forecast maximum demand

-- 2.11.1 Subject to clause 2.11.2, in the event that a change in forecast agreed maximum demand at an exit point or group of exit points will result in a future breach of a standard specified in this clause 2, a transmission entity must ensure that the equivalent capacity at the exit point or group of exit points is sufficient to meet the required standard within 12 months of the identified future breach date. - 2.11.2 Where a change in forecast agreed maximum demand at an exit point or group of exit points under clause 2.11.1 was not reasonably expected to occur by the transmission entity in the forecast agreed maximum demand 3 years prior, a transmission entity must:
+- 2.11.1.
+Subject to clause 2.11.2, in the event that a change in forecast agreed maximum demand at an exit point or group of exit points will result in a future breach of a standard specified in this clause 2, a transmission entity must ensure that the equivalent capacity at the exit point or group of exit points is sufficient to meet the required standard within 12 months of the identified future breach date. - 2.11.2.
+Where a change in forecast agreed maximum demand at an exit point or group of exit points under clause 2.11.1 was not able to be identified by the transmission entity in the forecast agreed maximum demand 3 years prior, a transmission entity must: - (a) use its best endeavours to ensure that the equivalent capacity at the exit point or group of exit points is sufficient to meet the required standard within 12 months of the identified future breach date; and